Chevrolet Volt (second generation): Reception

-American magazine Car and Driver praised the shape, longer EV range, addition of a regenerative paddle, efficiency and big trunk.
-The reviewer did not like how the car lost its distinctive styling, that the rear middle seat had little leg room, and, at the full price of the car with all its options, one could buy a BMW.
-And for the "lows", Less than comfortable front seats, useless back seats and odd cornering imbalance.
+Car and Driver magazine praised the shape, longer EV range, addition of a regenerative paddle, efficiency and big trunk.
+Points of criticism were the loss its distinctive styling, rear middle seat leg room, its MSRP, front seat comfort, small back seats and cornering imbalance.
 Overall, Car and Driver thought the Volt has been brought to the next level.
 The second-generation Volt was awarded the "2016 Green Car of the Year" by Green Car Journal at the 2016 LA Auto Show.
 The Volt became the first model to receive this award more than once.

 The second generation Volt scored a "Top Safety Pick+" rating by the Insurance Institute for Highway Safety (IIHS).
 The plug-in hybrid scored a "Good" rating in all of the IIHS crash worthiness tests.
 The second-generation Volt was named one of the top ten tech cars in 2016 by IEEE Spectrum.